 WG Publicity Chair

-The Chair may appoint a WG Publicity Chair to assist him in public relations and marketing communications.
+The Chair may appoint a WG Publicity Chair to assist with public relations and marketing communications.

-Liaisons
+Liaison Officials

 Liaison relationships are established with other groups within 802 LMSC, other relevant standards setting bodies, industry promotional bodies, Special Interest Groups (SIGs), and radio spectrum regulatory bodies (liaison groups).
+Liaison relationships can be established via liaison statements, officials or facilitators see http://ieee-sa.centraldesktop.com/802liaisondb/&num_165948=0.

-Liaisons shall be recommended by the WG Chair and confirmed by the vote of the WG.
-Liaisons shall be reconfirmed each year at the July 802 session.
-Liaisons will be granted voting rights upon confirmation of their liaison status in 802.11 and will seek to be granted voting rights in their respective liaison groups.
+Liaison officials shall be recommended by the WG Chair and confirmed by the vote of the WG.
+Liaison officials shall be reconfirmed each year at the July 802.11 plenary session.
+Liaison officials will seek to be granted voting rights in their respective liaison groups.

-Liaison Roles and Responsibilities:
+Liaison Official Roles and Responsibilities are listed below:

-Liaisons are responsible for providing updates and status reports to the WG at plenary and interim sessions.
-If a liaison does not provide this in two consecutive sessions, then the WG Chair may withdraw the liaison responsibility from the concerned individual.
+Liaison officials are responsible for providing updates and status reports to the WG at plenary and interim sessions.
+If a liaison official does not provide this in two consecutive sessions, then the WG Chair may withdraw the liaison responsibility from the concerned individual.
 The WG Chair recommends a replacement as necessary.

-Liaisons cannot pass on responsibilities, nor have other individuals represent their post without having WG or WG Chair approval.
+Liaison officials cannot pass on responsibilities, nor have other individuals represent their post without having WG or WG Chair approval.

+A liaison official shall be an 802.11 Voter.
+Liaison officials are given 802.11 WG attendance credit for attending liaison group meetings that are concurrent with 802.11 WG sessions.
+NOTE – a liaison official shall be an 802.11 voter in order to be appointed as a liaison official, and a liaison official ceases to be a liaison official if the person loses 802.11 voting rights.

-Liaisons have the same voting rights, privileges and obligations as 802.11 Voters.
-Liaisons are given 802.11 WG attendance credit for attending liaison group meetings that are concurrent with 802.11 WG sessions.Liaisons shall be empowered to report status of the WG developments to their respective liaison groups, and shall report back to the WG the status of the liaison group at interim and plenary sessions.
+Liaison officials shall be empowered to report status of the WG developments to their respective liaison groups, and shall report back to the WG the status of the liaison group at interim and plenary sessions.

 Working Group Officer Election Process